Course code: #3090

 These items are optional and you can choose them as you wish after applying for the course.

-Public Relations (PR) is about managing information between organisations and stakeholders, individuals and the public, or a combination of these.
+Public Relations (PR) is about managing information between organisations and stakeholders, individuals and the public, or a combination.

 You will also undertake a final-year capstone subject that lets you apply everything you have learned in collaboration with students from other disciplines.